 MCN laundry services also exist, which can ease the laundry burden in those first intense weeks of bringing your baby home.
 This can give you a bit of a breather until you find your rhythm.
 (I didn't use one of these, so can't comment on how well they work.)

-And if you're not keen on the expense of MCNs (they can be exxy upfront), there's quite the trade in secondhand nappies online.
+You might be put off by upfront cost of MCNs, but they may work out cheaper than disposables over time, and there's quite the trade in secondhand nappies online.
 (Don't worry – you can sanitise them before use!).
 This is a good way to try out a range of MCN brands and styles to find what works for you and your baby.
 I cobbled together a collection of MCNs from brand-new and second-hand purchases, plus some hand-me-downs from my cousin.

 Claims on nappy packages range from vague to absurd.
 It can be hard to make sense of all the claims, let alone work out how much of a difference the claims actually make.
 These are some of the claims we found on nappies we tested: